Vacc-4xDrug Class: Therapeutic Vaccines Organization: Bionor Pharma Phase of Development: II

 To learn more about investigational vaccines and investigational drugs, read the What is an Investigational HIV Drug? fact sheet.

 What is Vacc-4x?

-Vacc-4x is an investigational Vaccine that is being studied as a therapeutic vaccine for HIV.1 A therapeutic HIV vaccine is a type of vaccine that’s designed to improve the body’sto HIV in a person who is already infected with HIV.3
+Vacc-4x is an investigational vaccine that is being studied as a therapeutic vaccine for HIV.1 Ais a type of vaccine that’s designed to improve the body’s to HIV in a person who is already infected with HIV.3

 HIV researchers are developing and testing therapeutic vaccines (1) to slow down the progression of HIV What is a Therapeutic HIV Vaccine? has more information on therapeutic HIV vaccines.4,5, (2) to eliminate the need for (ART) while still keeping undetectable levels of HIV, and (3) as part of a combination strategy that includes HIV medicines and a therapeutic vaccine to eliminate all HIV from the body.
 (ART is the recommended treatment for HIV infection and involves using a combination of different HIV medicines to prevent HIV from replicating.)
 The AIDSinfo fact sheet

 Vacc-4x is made up of HIV peptides (pieces of HIV proteins).
 The HIV peptides help the body produce an immune response to fight the.6